Skip to main content

 import { TabNavigation } from '@coinbase/cds-web/tabs/TabNavigation'

-SourceView source codeStorybookView StorybookFigmaView Figma
+SourceView source codeStorybookView StorybookFigmaView Figma (internal only)

 Related components